Coding - Random Walks

 x_0[0] = 1

-# Compute x_t by using the eigenvalues and eigenvectors
+# Method 1: Using eigenvalues and eigenvectors

 Q_L = np.diag(1.0/np.sqrt(deg)) @ evecs